Research & Publications

 - Logarithmic Gromov-Witten theory with expansions (2019).
 This project concerns the Gromov-Witten theory of degenerations, and especially those of normal crossings type.
 The main result establishes a formula for the Gromov-Witten invariants of a smooth fiber in a degeneration in terms of the invariants of strata in a degenerate fiber.
 It generalizes a celebrated formula due to Jun Li.
 The geometric input, via Abramovich-Karu semistable reduction theory, is the construction of new moduli spaces of stable maps to expansions of a target along the strata of a normal crossings divisor.
 The result can be viewed as an algebraic manifestation of a multifold symplectic sum formula.
 (Under review)

 - Moduli of stable maps in genus one & logarithmic geometry, Volumes I & II (2017).
 These two papers, written jointly with Keli Santos-Parker and Jonathan Wise, investigate the relationship between tropical geometry and the structure of elliptic curve singularities.
 This reveals a connection between earlier work of Smyth related to the Hassett-Keel program, and work of Vakil-Zinger on the geometry of the Kontsevich space.
 The main results are the construction of moduli spaces desingularizing the Kontsevich space in genus one and its logarithmic analogues, a strong factorization theorem for maps between moduli spaces of pointed elliptic curves, and a solution to the tropical inverse problem in genus one.
-(Volume I in Geometry & Topology, Volume II under review)
+The theory is developed further in joint work with Luca Battistella and Navid Nabijou (Volume I in Geometry & Topology, Volume II in Algebra & Number Theory)

 - Brill-Noether theory for curves of a fixed gonality (2017).
 The Brill-Noether theorem governs the complexity of embeddings of smooth algebraic curves in projective space, when the complex structure on the curve is general.
 This paper, written with Dave Jensen, is a generalization of this theorem for curves which are general within a prescribed special locus.
 More precisely, for curves that are general of a fixed gonality.
 The result was conjectured in earlier work of Pflueger, and provides an interpolation between the Brill-Noether theorem for general curves and Clifford's theorem for hyperelliptic curves.
 (Under review)